markdiener10/nef-go/README.md

 Nef.Note() - return DevNote with all parameters formatted
 Nef.Error() - return DevNote but also conform to system error interface

-And a block of access functions
+And a block of access functions for previous error information:

 Nef.IsPrev() - returns true if there was a previous error passed
 Nef.PrevErr() - return any previous error value or nil if not passed as a parameter